 Sometimes you want a shorter tool so with a simple pull on the lock collar you can remove the chuck and use the drill with no chuck at all.
 All you need is a 1/4” shank drill or driver bit.
 It will slip right into the center shaft.
 I love this configuration for building cabinets and installing hardware like drawer slides and handles.

 If you need even more clearance to your work such as inside a slim cabinet or between closely spaced studs or joists the right angle adapter will get you closer.
 You can use it with or without the chuck for a more secure grip on the bit or ultimate close quarters clearance.

 As you would expect the M12 has one of the strongest motors of any 12v installers drill.
 The others are plenty powerful for most installation tasks but the fuel has more Argghh Argghh Argghh!
 We put it up against the competition and found that it easily outperformed most in both drilling with larger bits and in driving larger fasteners.

 Does that really matter?
 Only you can decide.
 Every tradesperson is different and so is every job.
-This extra power does mean a slightly larger tool and a little bit more weight.
+This extra power does mean a slightly larger tool and more weight.
+It could mean more work done from a single tool.
 It also could translate to more stripped screws on lighter hardware installs like cabinet hinge or slide screws.